 The resort is 2.5km long basically sitting on one long stretch of beach.
 It is that long that they offer a free ‘Bula Bus’ service which drives you from one end to the other and you even get driven to your room in a golf cart.
 For a couple who have spent their time in motels and B&Bs this was pure luxury!!

-We loved our time in Fiji, the Fijian people are one of the friendliest people we have ever met, from Sam our taxi driver who bombarded us with tips and pieces of advice the whole ride, making us feel at home on the island within seconds to Mervin who drove us to our room and sneaked us a 6 pack of Fijian water.
+We loved our time in Fiji, the Fijian people are one of the friendliest groups of people we have ever met, from Sam our taxi driver who made us feel instantly welcome whilst bombarding us (in a good way) with tips and pieces of advice whilst driving us to our hotel to Mervin who drove us to our room and sneaked us a 6 pack of Fijian water.
 The laid back feel of ‘Fiji Time’ is addictive and relaxing and we enjoyed every minute of it.
 We cannot recommend this country enough.

-We hope to one day return and explore the rest of the islands and fully embrace Fiji Time and Fijian spirit but for now we will leave with incredible memories and amazing photos.
+We hope to one day return and explore the rest of the islands and fully embrace Fiji Time and the Fijian spirit but for now we will leave you with our incredible memories and photos.